pyscript/docs/docs/user-guide/builtins.md

 ### `pyscript.document`

-On both main and worker threads, this object is a proxy for the the web page's [document object](https://developer.mozilla.org/en-US/docs/Web/API/Document).
+On both main and worker threads, this object is a proxy for the web page's [document object](https://developer.mozilla.org/en-US/docs/Web/API/Document).
 The `document` is a representation of the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model)